Big Summer Read

 An assigned pen pal correspondence between an American girl and a boy from Zimbabwe that started in grade school becomes a cultural exchange and a lifelong friendship.
 Sophisticated readers will appreciate the contrast between the cultures and how friendship can span great distances.

-Twelve-year old Mai is reluctant to travel with her grandmother from California to Vietnam to learn more about her roots and to help Ba discover what happened to her beloved husband during the Vietnam War.
-Mai's voice rings true as she struggles to understand the language and culture of her family's heritage for a poignant, often funny, always plausible novel of being part of two cultures.
+Twelve-year old Mai is reluctant to travel with her grandmother from California to Vietnam to learn more about her roots and to help Ba, who is going back to find out what really happened to her husband during the Vietnam War.
+Mai struggles to understand the language and culture of her family's heritage in this poignant, often funny novel of being part of two cultures.

 Melonhead and the Later Gator Plan